penggenchang/DTF-and-Seizure-Network/README.md

 Partial results have been disclosured in the recently-published work:

-G. Peng, M. Nourani and J. Harvey, "Type-Specific Seizure Network Analysis For {RNS} Target Selection in Multifocal Patients", IEEE-EMBS International Conference on Biomedical and Health Informatics (BHI), Nov.
+G. Peng, M. Nourani and J. Harvey, "Type-Specific Seizure Network Analysis For RNS Target Selection in Multifocal Patients", IEEE-EMBS International Conference on Biomedical and Health Informatics (BHI), Nov.
 2024, Houston. https://openreview.net/forum?id=prgSnJn2qb